-- you and your employer may make contributions for your benefit so long as you are 'gainfully employed' for at least 40 hours during any consecutive 30 day period in the financial year the contribution is made.
-Personal and employer contributions may be accepted on or before the 28th day of the month following that in which the life insured turns 75. - your employer may make compulsory contributions at any time.[#]
+- you and your employer may make contributions for your benefit so long as you are 'gainfully employed' for at least 40 hours during any consecutive 30 day period in the financial year the contribution is made. - your employer may make compulsory contributions at any time.